hphelion/documentation/UseCases/TasksforUsers/Security/commercial.managing.security.md

 </script>

 <!--
-<p style="font-size: small;"> <a href="/helion/commercial/ga1/install/">&#9664; PREV</a> | <a href="/helion/commercial/ga1/install-overview/">&#9650; UP</a> | <a href="/helion/commercial/ga1/">NEXT &#9654;</a> </p>
+<p style="font-size: small;"> <a href="/helion/commercial/ga1/install/">&#9664; PREV</a> | <a href="/helion/commercial/ga1/install-overview/">&#9650; UP</a> | <a href="/helion/commercial/ga1/">NEXT &#9654;</a>
 -->

 # HP Helion OpenStack&#174; Managing Security

-HP Helion OpenStack uses security groups and security rules to control access to instances in your cloud.</p>
+HP Helion OpenStack uses security groups and security rules to control access to instances in your cloud.

-You can use the dashboards to create, delete and configure security groups and security group rules to control access to your instance</p>
+You can use the dashboards to create, delete and configure security groups and security group rules to control access to your instance

-How you interact with your network environment depends upon your user type, either an administrative user (admin) or a non-administrative user (user). </p>
+How you interact with your network environment depends upon your user type, either an administrative user (admin) or a non-administrative user (user).

-**Note:** The admin can perform all of the user tasks in addition to the admin tasks.</p>
+**Note:** The admin can perform all of the user tasks in addition to the admin tasks.

 ## Managing security as a user ##

-As a user, you can work with the security groups and rules in the active project.</p>
+As a user, you can work with the security groups and rules in the active project.

-Access the security commands using the Compute panel on the Project dashboard. </p>
+Access the security commands using the Compute panel on the Project dashboard.

-Click Access &amp; Security to work with security groups and rules to perform the following tasks:</p>
+Click Access &amp; Security to work with security groups and rules to perform the following tasks:

 * [Create a security group](/helion/commercial/dashboard/managing/security/groups/)
 * [Create security group rules](/helion/commercial/dashboard/managing/security/groups/)